How to Track and Re-Plan a Project Using SharePoint [Free Template]

 Start re-planning the project by updating each item in the task list as needed – what is in progress, completed, or on hold.
 Include extra information to the task, such work completed thus far on the task.

-Here, you can bulk edit tasks, for example, to change the dates of three tasks by one week.
-Firstly, update the due date of the first task, and then drag the new date into the other tasks.
+Here, you can bulk edit tasks, for example, to change the status of tasks.
+Firstly, update the status of the first task, and then drag the new status into the other tasks.

 Once the tasks are updated, a new timeline is generated.
 It’s important to compare the revised projection against the original plan and share with the sponsor.